csc-training/summerschool/gpu-openmp/docs/01-GPU-intro.md

 # Accelerator model today

 <div class="column">
-- GPU is connected to CPUs via PCIe
+- GPU is connected to CPUs via PCIe (Infinity Fabric on LUMI)
 - Local memory in GPU
-    - Smaller than main memory (32 GB in Puhti)
+    - Smaller than main memory (128 GB in LUMI)
     - Very high bandwidth (up to 3200 GB/s in LUMI)
     - Latency high compared to compute performance
 - Data must be copied from CPU to GPU over the PCIe bus